Does Haryana really show that voters vote differently in state and national elections?

 What was meant to be boring one sided-match has suddenly come alive with the Bharatiya Janata Party unexpectedly faltering as it faced Assembly election in the states of Maharashtra and Haryana.

 While the BJP-Shiv Sena alliance in Maharashtra is all set to retain power, the combine is set to lose a substantial number of seats compared to its 2014 tally.
 Haryana, on the other hand, has delivered a result few predicted: a hung house.
-The BJP won 40 seats in the state assembly, five less than the half-way mark.
+The BJP won 40 seats in the state assembly, six less than the majority.
 However, what is really illustrative is just how much the BJP’s vote share dropped in the state since the Lok Sabha elections just five months back.

 While the BJP had a vote share of 58.2% in the 2019 Lok Sabha elections in Haryana, in the October Assembly elections, this plummeted to just 36.2%.
 That’s a drop of 22% points in just five months.